-There is a high incidence of plantar fasciitis in athletes such as runners, due to the level of stress placed on the feet during such activities.
-It is thought that several small injuries occur to the plantar fascia often accumulate and cause the gradual onset of the condition.
+There is a high incidence of plantar fasciitis in athletes, particularly runners, due to the level of stress placed on the feet during such activities.
+It is thought that several small injuries that occur to the plantar fascia often accumulate and cause the gradual onset of the condition.

 Pain in the heel or sole of the foot is the most prominent symptom associated with plantar fasciitis.
 It usually has a gradual onset and increases in severity with time, particularly if the causative activities are continued.

 The pain is often worse during activities when weight is placed on the heel of the foot after periods of inactivity.
 For example, walking in the morning after sleeping in bed throughout the night is most painful and becomes more bearable as the day goes on.
 However, long periods of standing or walking can worsen the damage and should, therefore, be avoided.